codekami45/gortmplib/README.md

 Features:

 * Read and write multiple video and audio tracks
-* Read and write tracks encoded with AV1, VP9, H265, H264, Opus, MPEG-4 Audio (AAC), MPEG-1/2 Audio, AC-3, G711 (PCMA, PCMU), LPCM
+* Read and write tracks encoded with AV1, VP9, H265, H264, Opus, MPEG-4 Audio (AAC), MPEG-1/2 Audio (MP3), AC-3, G711 (PCMA, PCMU), LPCM
 * Support most Enhanced RTMP features
 * Support TLS encryption (RTMPS)
 * Support Diffie-hellman based encryption (RTMPE)

 Current limitations:

-* API is not stable and might be subjected to major changes.
+* API is not stable and might be subjected to breaking changes.
 * Codec definitions are borrowed from gortsplib.
 They will be made independent in the future.

 ## Table of contents